-We identified a potential conflict of incentives between maximising the receipt from residential land disposal and taking a longer term view that would take into account potential income to the council from Council Tax and the New Homes Bonus.
-The contract with KAPS ends in June 2016 and the contract can be extended by up to a further 6 years for either all or some of the services.
+Page 3 of 6 Version: Final We identified a potential conflict of incentives between residential land disposal and taking a longer term view that would take into account potential income to the council from Council Tax and the New Homes Bonus.
 We therefore recommend:

-2) The Cabinet Member for Finance and Resources ensures that as part of any consideration of retendering or contract extension that the incentives for the service align with Council's priorities for the city and take into account the longer term benefits land disposal for housing can bring.
+2) The Cabinet Member for Finance and Resources ensures that as part of any future service delivery that the incentives for the delivery of property services align with Council's priorities for the city and take into account the longer term benefits land disposal for housing can bring.
+To report back on progress by October 2015.